Laser-induced transient opacity in helium nanodroplets probed by single-shot coherent diffraction: Modeling

-To directly compare the simulation results with our measured signal, we calculated the integrated detector signal at small angles for all harmonics (using the average XUV spectrum shown in the inset of Fig. 1 a)) at the effective dressing laser intensities experienced at each XUV-NIR time delay (Supplementary Note 5.5), accounting also for the size distribution of the helium nanodroplets \cite{Langbehn2018}.
+To directly compare the simulation results with our measured signal, we calculated the integrated detector signal at small angles for all harmonics (using the average XUV spectrum shown in the inset of Fig. 1 a)) at the effective dressing laser intensities experienced at each XUV-NIR time delay (Supplementary Note 5.5), accounting also for the nonlinear detector response and the measured size distribution of the helium nanodroplets (see supplementary notes 4 and 9).
 The final simulated time-dependent detector signal is displayed (red solid line) in Fig. \ref{fig:results_decrease_csca_det_signal_ref_index_double_column} e) alongside the experimental measurements (blue markers), both normalized to the respective XUV-only signal (gray dashed line), showing a remarkable agreement between experiment and calculation.

+The small-angle detector signals from size selected diffraction patterns for the four size ranges as defined in Fig.\,\ref{fig:exp_setup_v4}$\,$b are shown in Fig.\,\ref{fig:size_selected_main}.
+A tendency of a deepening dip for smaller droplets in the experimental data is observed which is also well reproduced by the simulation.